 - Portion out the mixture into appropriate serving sizes for your tegu and store in an airtight container in the refrigerator or freezer.

 - Thaw frozen portions in the refrigerator overnight before serving.

 |1 pound ground turkey or ground fish||2 cups minced kale or collard greens||–||1-2 tablespoons calcium powder*|

 |4 quail eggs or 4 whole small shrimp or prawns (with shell on)||–||–||–|

 - In a large mixing bowl, combine the ground turkey or ground fish, mashed sweet potato or butternut squash, and minced kale or collard greens.

-- Add 1-2 tablespoons of calcium powder to the mixture, and stir well to combine.
+- Add 1-2 tablespoons of calcium powder and/or reptile multivitamin to the mixture, and stir well to combine.